generalist/wikidata-misc/README.md

 ### duplicate-claims.sh

-Finds items with two identical claims for the same property (intended for father/mother/child), checks there are no qualifiers or references, and removes one.
+Finds items with two identical claims for the same property (intended for father/mother/child), checks there are no qualifiers on either, and removes one.
 Uses wikibase-cli.

+This script will at some point be adapted to merge references on the two claims, but for the moment it backs off if any references are present.

 ### labelcleaner.sh